ModelOriented/hstats/README.md

 2. Partial dependence functions (and $F$) are evaluated over the data distribution.
 This is different to partial dependence plots, where one uses a fixed grid.
 3. Weighted versions follow by replacing all arithmetic means by corresponding weighted means.
 4. Multivariate predictions can be treated in a component-wise manner.
-5. Due to (typically undesired) extrapolation effects, depending on the model, values above 1 may occur.
+5. Due to (typically undesired) extrapolation effects of partial dependence functions, depending on the model, values above 1 may occur.
 6. $H^2_j = 0$ means there are no interactions associated with $x_j$.
 The higher the value, the more prediction variability comes from interactions with $x_j$.
 7. Since the denominator is the same for all features, the values of the test statistics can be compared across features.